 - +a size Suggested stack size, in kilowords, for threads in the async-thread pool.
 Valid range is 16-8192 kilowords.
 The default suggested stack size is 16 kilowords, i.e, 64 kilobyte on 32-bit architectures.
 This small default size has been chosen since the amount of async-threads might be quite large.
-The default size is enough for drivers delivered with Erlang/OTP, but might not be sufficiently large for other dynamically linked in drivers that use the driver_async() [page 113] functionality.
+The default size is enough for drivers delivered with Erlang/OTP, but might not be sufficiently large for other dynamically linked in drivers that use the driver_async() [page 136] functionality.
 Note that the value passed is only a suggestion, and it might even be ignored on some platforms. - +A size Sets the number of threads in async thread pool, valid range is 0-1024.
 Default is 0. - +B [c | d | i] The c option makes Ctrl-C interrupt the current shell instead of invoking the emulator break handler.
 The d option (same as specifying +B without an extra option) disables the break handler.
-The i option makes the emulator ignore any break signal.

-If the c option is used with oldshell on Unix, Ctrl-C will restart the shell process rather than interrupt it.

-Note that on Windows, this flag is only applicable for werl, not erl (oldshell).
-Note also that Ctrl-Break is used instead of Ctrl-C on Windows.

-+c Disable compensation for sudden changes of system time.

-Normally, erlang:now/0 will not immediately reflect sudden changes in the system time, in order to keep timers (including receive-after) working.
+The i option makes the emulator ignore any break signal. - If the c option is used with oldshell on Unix, Ctrl-C will restart the shell process rather than interrupt it. - Note that on Windows, this flag is only applicable for werl, not erl (oldshell).
+Note also that Ctrl-Break is used instead of Ctrl-C on Windows. - +c Disable compensation for sudden changes of system time. - Normally, erlang:now/0 will not immediately reflect sudden changes in the system time, in order to keep timers (including receive-after) working.
 Instead, the time maintained by erlang:now/0 is slowly adjusted towards the new system time.
-(Slowly means in one percent adjustments; if the time is off by one minute, the time will be adjusted in 100 minutes.)

-When the +c option is given, this slow adjustment will not take place.
+(Slowly means in one percent adjustments; if the time is off by one minute, the time will be adjusted in 100 minutes.) - When the +c option is given, this slow adjustment will not take place.
 Instead erlang:now/0 will always reflect the current system time.
-Note that timers are based on erlang:now/0.
-If the system time jumps, timers then time out at the wrong time.
+Note that timers are

-- +h Size Sets the default heap size of processes to the size Size. - +K true | false Enables or disables the kernel poll functionality if the emulator supports it.
+- based on erlang:now/0.
+If the system time jumps, timers then time out at the wrong time. - +d If the emulator detects an internal error (or runs out of memory), it will by default generate both a crash dump and a core dump.
+The core dump will, however, not be very useful since the content of process heaps is destroyed by the crash dump generation. - The +d option instructs the emulator to only produce a core dump and no crash dump if an internal error is detected. - Calling erlang: halt/1 with a string argument will still produce a crash dump. - +h Size Sets the default heap size of processes to the size Size. - +K true | false Enables or disables the kernel poll functionality if the emulator supports it.
 Default is false (disabled).
-If the emulator does not support kernel poll, and the +K flag is passed to the emulator, a warning is issued at startup. - +1 Enables auto load tracing, displaying info while loading code. - +MFlag Value Memory allocator specific flags, see erts_alloc(3) [page 86] for further information. - +P Number Sets the maximum number of concurrent processes for this system.
+If the emulator does not support kernel poll, and the +K flag is passed to the emulator, a warning is issued at startup. - +1 Enables auto load tracing, displaying info while loading code. - +MFlag Value Memory allocator specific flags, see erts_alloc(3) [page 106] for further information. - +P Number Sets the maximum number of concurrent processes for this system.
 Number must be in the range 16..134217727.
 Default is 32768. - +R ReleaseNumber Sets the compatibility mode.